gdayori/infragistics-wpf-workshop-excel/docs/01-Use-Infragistics-Grid-control/01-01-Get-started-with-XamDataGrid.md

 This xaml has
  - MainWindowViewModel bound to this view
  - Grid Column/Row definitions to split and layout the screen
- - Two buttons linking to commands defined in the ViewModel
+ - Two buttons bound to commands defined in the ViewModel

 ## Add XamDataGrid in MainWindow.xaml